 Choosing Your Child's Healthcare Provider

-Babies and children are not just small adults—their healthcare needs are different.
-So, it's important to find a healthcare professional that can provide specialized care.
-As a baby grows and develops, a healthcare provider is essential for routine care as well as illnesses or injuries.
-A pediatrician, family practice healthcare provider, physician's assistant, family nurse practitioner, or pediatric nurse practitioner can be your baby's primary care provider.
+Babies and children are not just small adults.
+Their healthcare needs are different.
+So, it's important to find a healthcare provider that offers specialized care.
 The medical specialty dealing with children is called pediatrics.
+As a baby grows and develops, a primary care provider (PCP) is essential for routine care, as well as for illnesses or injuries.
+A pediatrician, family practice healthcare provider, physician's assistant, family nurse practitioner, or pediatric nurse practitioner can be your baby's PCP.

-These providers may care for children from the time they are newborns until 21 years of age.
+These providers may care for children from birth to age 21.

 Guidance for caregivers